DiaconuAna/Public-Key-Cryptography/Lab4/readme.md

-###Rabin Public Key Cryptosystem
+### Rabin Public Key Cryptosystem

- Create a project with the following features:
+Create a project with the following features:
   (i) Setting.
 The alphabet will have 27 characters: the blank and the 26 letters of the English alphabet.